 Saving Thousands By Having Your Will Drafted Properly

 People generally do not like thinking about death.
 In particular, people do not like to think about their own.
 Planning for death is not far off.
 Yet, there can be negative consequences if you fail to properly have an estate plan.
 Alberta estate planning involves having three documents.
 These include a will, an enduring power of attorney and a personal directive.
-The wills and estates lawyers at Kahane Law Office can help if you want to save money through estate planning.
+The wills and estates lawyers at Kahane Law Office in both Calgary and Edmonton help if you want to save money through estate planning.
 Keep reading to learn the top 10 ways how estate planning saves money.

 1) Failing To Plan For Minor Beneficiaries